 Otherwise, your products can easily get lost or damaged.
-Without the right tools and strategy, this task can become even more challenging.
+This task can become even more challenging without the right tools and strategy.

 Inventory management is an essential element for operating a profitable business.
-In fact, a recent case study concluded that inventory management has a positive and significant relationship with a company’s profitability.
-It said that 36% of the increase in a company’s profit can be attributed to the improvement in the control and transparency of their inventory management.
+A recent case study concluded that this has a positive and significant relationship with a companys profitability.
+It said that 36% of the increase in a companys profit can be attributed to the improvement in its control and transparency.

-On the other hand, poor inventory management can cost your company time and money.
+On the other hand, handling this area poorly can cost your company time and money.
 Worse, it can even cost you your entire business as well.
-Without efficient inventory management, you can easily lose track of your stock levels.
+You can easily lose track of your stock levels without efficient inventory management.
 This can result in either overstocking or understocking.

 Both of which could further cause: